hknd23/DeepLearningCausal/README.md

 ![](tutorial_files/tutorial_files/figure-gfm/complier_trace2025-10-26.png)<!-- -->
 ![](tutorial_files/tutorial_files/figure-gfm/response_trace2025-10-26.png)<!-- -->

-#### Deep Neural Networks for PATT (settings with treatment noncompliance) Using R Neural Net
+#### Deep Neural Networks for PATT (settings with treatment noncompliance) Using R Neuralnet
-The function `PATTC_neural` implements deep neural network estimation of the PATT from the PATT-C model for experimental data (in settings with noncompliance) using the R neural net package.
+The function `PATTC_neural` implements deep neural network estimation of the PATT from the PATT-C model for experimental data (in settings with noncompliance) using the R neuralnet package.
 The tutorial in the example below shows the applicability of this function for a small number of observations using both the survey response dataset in Example 1 and the WVS response dataset in Example 2.

 ```r
 pattc_nn <- pattc_neural(response.formula = response_formula,